SS Geelong

-In August 1909, Geelong participated in a search for her sister ship Waratah, which had disappeared without trace close to the South African coast, and was thought to be disabled and drifting.
+In August 1909, Geelong took part in a search for the Blue Anchor liner Waratah, which disappeared without trace off the South African coast, and was thought to be disabled and drifting.

-During World War I, the Government of Australia leased Geelong for use as a troopship to transport the Australian Imperial Force to the Middle East and Europe.
+In World War I, the Government of Australia chartered Geelong as a troopship to transport the Australian Imperial Force to the Middle East and Europe.
 Designated HMAT A2 Geelong, the ship departed on her first voyage as a troopship on 22 September 1914, carrying 440 soldiers from Melbourne, Australia, consisting of the Australian Army′s 3rd Field Artillery Brigade, the 3rd Field Company Engineers, and some members of the 12th Infantry Battalion.
 She proceeded to Hobart, Australia, where she picked up another 912 soldiers, consisting of the 12th Infantry Battalion and the 3rd Light Horse Regiment.
 She left Hobart, bound for Egypt, on 20 October 1914.

 Her second outbound trooping voyage left Adelaide, Australia, on 31 May 1915, transporting 1,264 soldiers of the 27th Infantry Battalion and the 7th Field Ambulance unit.
 She also picked up another 252 soldiers, who were reinforcements for various other units, from Fremantle, Australia, on 7 June 1915.